EscolaLMS/headless-format/source/index.md

 * Namespace: `ulam\h5p`
 * Value: Reference to H5P content

 ## Validating

-The manifest must be validated against json schema file.
+The manifest must be validated against JSON Schema file.
 The latest schema is always available in github repository[^11].

 ## Extending